SC Workers’ Comp – Permanent and Partial Disability Claims

 A Permanent and Partial Disability

-When an individual's injuries lead to a permanent and partial disability, it is a disability that may not completely prevent an individual from working but restricts their ability to return to the line of work or position they were in before the accident.
-A permanent and partial disability is an injury that causes limitations for an individual to carry out specific work duties.
+When an individual's injuries lead to a permanent partial disability, it is a disability that may not completely prevent an individual from working but restricts their ability to return to the line of work or position they were in before the accident.
+A permanent partial disability is an injury that causes limitations for an individual to carry out specific work duties.

 However, they may still be able to find other ways to earn a living.
 A partial disability designation allows a worker to receive partial benefits for the impacts on their earnings because of the challenges created by their injury.
 A partial disability is permanent, and there is no expectation that the injured worker will fully recover and regain the functions lost in the accident.